Meteorology: Dynamic meteorology

+Synoptic meteorology

+Synoptic meteorology focuses on diagnosing the conditions of the atmosphere at a given moment across large regions.
+This branch involves the preparation of various weather maps displaying meteorological conditions observed simultaneously (hence the term "synoptic," meaning "viewed together").
+Examples of such maps include upper-air charts, aerological diagrams, and satellite imagery of cloud movement.
+Through detailed analysis of these charts, meteorologists aim to understand large-scale wind and pressure systems, as well as the complex relationship between atmospheric circulation and the regional surface environment.
+The primary objective of the field is to predict atmospheric changes from these initial conditions, typically for a few hours to a few days ahead.
+The ultimate goal is to help produce regional or station-based forecasts.

+Based on scale

 Boundary layer meteorology

 Boundary layer meteorology is the study of processes in the air layer directly above Earth's surface, known as the atmospheric boundary layer (ABL).
 The effects of the surface – heating, cooling, and friction – cause turbulent mixing within the air layer.
 Significant movement of heat, matter, or momentum on time scales of less than a day are caused by turbulent motions.
 Boundary layer meteorology includes the study of all types of surface–atmosphere boundary, including ocean, lake, urban land and non-urban land for the study of meteorology.